Business Finland: Operations

 Business Finland functions as a funding agency for research and technology development.
 Receivers of the funding are universities, polytechnics, research institutes such as VTT Technical Research Centre of Finland, the European Space Agency, small and medium-sized enterprises (SMEs), large corporations, and public bodies.
 In enterprise projects, funding is given to transform research-stage ideas into viable businesses and may combine direct unconditional funding with guaranteed loans conditional on the success of the resulting business.

 At the Time of Merging

 Finpro and Tekes merged into Business Finland on January 1, 2018.
 The staff more or less retained their roles within the newly formed organization, with restructuring only occurring towards the end of the summer.
 Pekka Soini, the then-Director General of Tekes, became Director of the newly formed organization.
 Business Finland also launched the website at www.businessfinland.fi on 8 January 2018 where its plans for the future were outlined.

 Business Finland remained at the same Tekes and Finpro addresses both internationally and in Finland.
 At Helsinki it was located at Team Finland House at Porkkalankatu 1.

 Current Locations

-The agency is based in Helsinki, and is represented in fourteen regional Employment and Economic Development Centres (also known as the TE-keskus) throughout the country.
-The agency also has offices in Beijing, Brussels, Tokyo, Silicon Valley, Hong Kong, and the District of Columbia.
+Business Finland's headquarters is located at the Team Finland House on Porkkalankatu 1,Helsinki.
+In addition, Business Finland has 15 regional offices around Finland and 12 international locations.